-Some examples of non-allowable expenditures are:
+Some examples of UNALLOWABLE expenditures are:

-- Activities that take place during the regular school day
+- > Activities that take place during the regular school day

-- ▶ Bonuses or incentives for personnel including cash or material items
+- > Bonuses or incentives for personnel including cash or material items

-- Decorative items
+- > Decorative items

-- ▶ District level expenses not directly or clearly related to the program
+- > District-level expenses not directly or clearly related to the program

-- Facilities or vehicles
+- > Facilities or vehicles

-- Food
+- > Food

-- ▶ Furniture
+- > Furniture

-- ► Gift cards (including iTunes card)
+- > Gift cards (including iTunes card)

-- Grant writing services
+- > Grant writing services

 - Greenhouses

-- ▶ Incentives for students including prizes and clothing
+- > Incentives for students, including prizes and clothing

-- ▶ Interest rates on credit cards or late fee payments
+- > Interest rates on credit cards or late fee payments

-- Lobbying
+- > Lobbying

-- ▶ New construction or capital improvements such as permanent fixtures or renovations
+- New construction or capital improvements, such as permanent fixtures or renovations

-- Non-academic field trips and entertainment such as amusement, diversion, and social activities
+- Non-academic field trips and entertainment, such as amusement, diversion, and social activities

-- Overnight, out-of-state field trips
+- > Overnight, out-of-state field trips

-- Promotional or marketing items such as flags or banners
+- > Promotional or marketing items, such as flags or banners

-- Religious activities
+- > Religious activities

-- ► Salary of any type paid to the school superintendent
+- > Salary of any type paid to the school superintendent

-- Textbooks and workbooks
+- > Textbooks and workbooks

-- ► Travel expenses for individuals not involved with the project
+- > Travel expenses for individuals not involved with the project

-- Videogaming systems
+- > Videogaming systems

-Some examples of allowable expenditures are:
+Some examples of ALLOWABLE expenditures are:

-- Salaries and benefits for program staff - Student transportation - Professional development activities, including travel - Educational equipment required for implementing program activities - Materials and supplies associated with hands-on, active, and project-based learning
+- > Salaries and benefits for program staff - > Student transportation - > Professional development activities, including travel - Educational equipment required for implementing program activities - Materials and supplies associated with hands-on, active, and project-based learning

-Note: This is NOT an all-inclusive list of allowable and non-allowable expenses.
-For further guidance refer to the Education Department General Administrative Regulations (EDGAR) including 2CFR Part 200 -Uniform Grant Guidance.
+Note: This is NOT an all-inclusive list of allowable and unallowable expenses.
+For further guidance, refer to the Education Department General Administrative Regulations (EDGAR) including 2CFR Part 200 - Uniform Grant Guidance.